Photo of Michele Revsine, Clinical Social Work/Therapist, LCSW

 2 Endorsed

 I support individuals, couples, and families under stress.
-Together, we uncover contexts and patterns of thoughts and behaviors that are causing challenges.
-Often, you as the client may already know the answers but could use support in living those answers out.
+Together, we uncover contexts and patterns of thoughts and behaviors that are causing challenges, whether professionally, interpersonally, or in executive functioning.
+You as the client may sometimes know the answers but could use support in living those answers out.
 The end goal is growth; the client should be able to look back at our work together and see a difference.

 I support individuals, couples, and families under stress.
-Together, we uncover contexts and patterns of thoughts and behaviors that are causing challenges.
-Often, you as the client may already know the answers but could use support in living those answers out.
+Together, we uncover contexts and patterns of thoughts and behaviors that are causing challenges, whether professionally, interpersonally, or in executive functioning.
+You as the client may sometimes know the answers but could use support in living those answers out.
 The end goal is growth; the client should be able to look back at our work together and see a difference.

 (708) 498-3785 View (708) 498-3785